Corey Dickerson Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.
+- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.77).
+- The Padres have the fifth-ranked team ERA across all league pitching staffs (3.75).

-- The Padres rank 13th in baseball in home runs given up (80 total, 1.1 per game).
+- Padres pitchers combine to surrender 82 total home runs at a rate of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.